BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 Tracker may remove debt notes of protocol participants.
 This problem can be tackled with the anti-censorship protection from "Future Extensions" section.

-Tracker may collude with a reserve holder to inject
+Tracker may collude with a reserve holder to inject a note with fake timestamp in the past to redeem immediately.
+Tracker would be caught in this case.
+For making this case impossible with contract, technique similar to anti-censorship protection can be used.

 ## Wallet